-Made with fresh produce, dark chocolate chips, and a blend of gluten free flours, these Gluten Free Zucchini Muffins are soft, fluffy, and naturally sweetened!
+Made with fresh produce, dark chocolate chips, and a blend of gluten-free flours, these Zucchini Banana Muffins are soft, fluffy, and naturally sweetened!
 Whip up a batch in no time for healthy breakfasts, quick snacks, and more.
-Dairy free.
+Dairy-free.

 In addition to a few standard muffin ingredients like baking powder, baking soda, salt, and eggs, there are a few items you will need.